leqnam/quiz-coding-challenges/README.md

 ## Conclusion

-I really appreciate your taking the time to review my application.
-Given the limited time available, it may be difficult to implement a full end-to-end application.
 The demo only provides an implementation of the architecture and covers most of the possible scenarios.
 The project need to be improved:

 - UI App: A Flutter app that can run on Web, Windows Desktop, macOS, iOS, Android
 - Implement WebSocket: Once UI App is implementing, the WebSocket need to be integrated.